carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 started with the `mpirun` command, which ensures that the appropriate run-time support for parallelism is included.

-On its own, `mpirun` can take many arguments specifying how many machines will partcipate in the process.
+On its own, `mpirun` can take many arguments specifying how many machines will participate in the process.
 In the context of our queuing system, however, we do not need to specify this information, the `mpirun` command will obtain it from the queuing system, by examining the environment variables set when the job is launched.